Internships. You Need Them.

 - NETWORKING – Connect with the pros in your chosen field AND get references for your future job search.

 - GET THE JOB – Internships are often “long-term interviews” for employers.
-According to a recent survey, 85% of employers claimed to “use internships as a tool for recruiting entry-level talent”, AND “of the expected new college hires 40% will come from the employers internship and co-op programs”.
+According to a recent survey, 85% of employers claimed to “use internships as a tool for recruiting entry-level talent”, AND “of the expected new college hires… 40% will come from an employer’s internship and co-op programs”.

 - INTERVIEWING SKILLS – You’ll get a chance to become comfortable with the type of people in the field that you’re pursuing which will take away some of that “fear of the unknown” when it comes to legit job interviews.